mayapruitt/A1_NetArt/README.md

 My inspiration came from all the tutorials I have viewed throughout my time at ITP, both good and bad.
 Though I viewed this after making the website, it is very much in the style a la Joey's [markdown tutorial.](https://www.youtube.com/watch?v=8cpwhFHE6hc&list=PLqN0DSYPddBT4-meaRliR3lxVon0IFIza) I don't know if this will be helpful to anyone but me, but I like that it directly matches HTML tags to their visual outcome.
 This is how I best learn coding.

 My initial hurdle was getting acclimated to the git tracking process.
 I have attempted this so many times before.
-SOmething about using the terminal and ssh keys made it seem very daunting.
+Something about using the terminal and ssh keys made it seem very daunting.
 After doing it repeatedly making this project though, I no longer feel that way.
 In fact, it feels easy now!
 And incredibly useful in tracking changes over time.

 ### Deploying to glitch:
 These are the steps I took to deploy my website to glitch.